hachyderm/community/community.hachyderm.io/content/en/docs/hachyderm/content-warnings.md

 see the content to avoid turning a blind eye.

 That said: you cannot control the reach of your information.
-This means that by not using a content warning, not only will the people you wish would pay attention potentially see it (or not, depending on how their home instance federates), but you could also be exposing victims of that same violence to content that triggers their trauma.
+This means if you do not use a content warning, not only will the people you wish would pay attention potentially see it (or not, depending on how their home instance federates), but you could also be exposing victims of that same violence to content that triggers their trauma.
 So what's the